Youth Ambassadors of the Caribbean Program

-High school students from Cat Island are invited to apply for participation in the Youth Ambassadors Program with the Caribbean.
+High school students from throughout The Bahamas are invited to apply for participation in the Youth Ambassadors Program with the Caribbean.
 Through this program Caribbean youth, ages 15-18, will gain the knowledge and leadership skills to become more engaged in their communities, and get to know the United States and their home countries, as well as the members of their own group of ethnically, religiously, and nationally diverse participants.
 Youth Ambassadors addresses three primary areas for the students: civic participation, appreciation of multi-ethnic diversity, and youth leadership.
 In addition, for the adult participants, it addresses adult leadership and mentoring.
 The sub theme of Youth and Social Transformation will be interwoven with the three main themes.

 While the exchange is three weeks in length, the program extends for a year.
 Upon their return home community, the students will apply what they have learned to implement projects that serve needs in their communities.
 The sponsors seek energetic applicants who are ready to develop their skills in order to be effective leaders in their schools and communities.

 - Will be at least 15 years old and not more than 18 years old during the program.

 - Be a Bahamian citizen and live in The Bahamas (applicants with dual U.S. citizenship will not be considered).

 - Have at least one year of High School remaining.